nasa/openmct/e2e/README.md

 - `@localStorage` - Captures or generates session storage to manipulate browser state.
 Useful for excluding in tests which require a persistent backend (i.e. CouchDB).
 - `@snapshot` - Uses Playwright's snapshot functionality to record a copy of the DOM for direct comparison.
 Must be run inside of the playwright container.
 - `@unstable` - A new test or test which is known to be flaky.
+- `@2p` - Indicates that multiple users are involved, or multiple tabs/pages are used.
+Useful for testing multi-user interactivity.

 ### Continuous Integration